voyagermesh/voyager/docs/setup/install.md

 # Installation Guide

-To use the Voyager, you can grab **1 year** free license from [here](https://license-issuer.appscode.com/).
-After that, you can issue another license for one more year.
-Typically we release a new version of the operator at least quarterly.
-So, you can just grab a new license every time you upgrade the operator.
+Voyager Enterprise Edition requires a license to operate.
+If you are willing to try Voyager Enterprise Edition, you can grab a **30 days trial** license from [here](https://license-issuer.appscode.com/).
+To purchase an Enterprise license, please contact us from [here](https://appscode.com/contact).

 ## Get a License

-In this section, we are going to show you how you can get a **1 year** free license for the Voyager Community edition.
+In this section, we are going to show you how you can get a free trial license for the Voyager Enterprise edition.
 You can get a license for your Kubernetes cluster by going through the following steps:

 - At first, go to [AppsCode License Server](https://license-issuer.appscode.com/) and fill-up the form.
 It will ask for your Name, Email, the product you want to install, and your cluster ID (UID of the `kube-system` namespace).
 - Provide your name and email address.
 You can provide your personal or work email address.
-- Then, select `Voyager Community Edition` in the product field.
+- Then, select `Voyager Enterprise Edition` in the product field.
 - Now, provide your cluster-ID.
 You can get your cluster ID easily by running the following command:

   ```bash